 'Self Setting' Salmon Hooks

-Do you think that when a salmon takes and turns on a fly that a 'little green genie' appears from the hook with a big mallet and knocks the hook home for you or that all hooks these days have a 'built in' mini explosive charge that detonates to drive the hook home when it comes in contact with salmon saliva!
+Do you think that when a salmon takes and turns on a fly that a 'little green genie' appears from the hook with a big mallet and knocks the hook home for you or that all hooks these days have a 'built in' mini explosive charge that detonates to drive the hook home when it comes in contact with salmon mouth tissue!
 None of the above are obviously true however I can assure you that all hooks 'logically' require sufficient pressure to be set to ensure the fish stays on!

 Letting The Salmon Take Develop